 - Mom’s sister’s husband – 姨夫 (Yífū)

 - Mom’s sister – 姨妈 / 姨媽 (Yímā)

 - Friend – 朋友 (Péngyǒu)

-- Family member hearts printable (available in simplified and traditional Chinese to subscribers in the Printables Library under “People”)
+- Family member hearts printable available in simplified and traditional Chinese.
+Click on the links below to download!

 - Printer paper or cardstock

 *Note: If you can write Chinese and have some time, you might consider writing the words by hand so that your child can see how each word is formed.